activist-org/activist/README.md

 # Contributing [`↩`](#contents) <a id="contributing"></a>

-Please see the [contribution guidelines](https://github.com/andrewtavis/activist/blob/main/CONTRIBUTING.md) if you are interested in contributing to this project.
+Work that is in progress or could be implemented is tracked in the [Issues](https://github.com/activist-org/activist/issues) and [Projects](https://github.com/activist-org/activist/projects).
+Please see the [contribution guidelines](https://github.com/activist-org/activist/blob/main/CONTRIBUTING.md) if you are interested in contributing to `activist.org`.
+Also check the [`-next release-`](https://github.com/activist-org/activist/labels/-next%20release-) and [`-priority-`](https://github.com/activist-org/activist/labels/-priority-) labels in the [Issues](https://github.com/activist-org/activist/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/activist-org/activist/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.

 # Disclosure